thecuriousvector/Story_Cloze_NLU/README.md

 ### Seq2Seq
 Utilized to generate both incorrect and test correct endings.

+### Extraction-Based Prediction
+Extract similar stories from training set and use them to predict correct endings.

 ### Cogcomp Model
 Current State of the art model which is optimized using the incorrect endings generated.